Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: Additional results for streaming RL

 \section{Additional results for streaming RL}

 We present additional results for the streaming algorithms.
-In \autoref{fig:stream_supp_1} we present the same results as in \autoref{subsec:streamingexp} including a comparison with TD3 and SAC, while \autoref{fig:stream_supp_2} and \autoref{fig:stream_supp_3} present additional results on different environments from DM Control Suite and MuJoCo Gym, respectively.
+In \autoref{fig:stream_supp_1} we present the same results as in \autoref{subsec:streamingexp} including a comparison with TD3 and SAC, while \autoref{fig:stream_supp_2_3} presents additional results on different environments from DM Control Suite and MuJoCo Gym.